blockmason/link-onboarding/Ethereum.md

 **Note: This Ropsten Faucet tracks the IP of the source making the request.
 On a common WiFi network, multiple requests from the same external IP will trigger the IP to be grey-listed for 24 hours.
 If so, connect your laptop to a different WiFi network or temporarily connect to a phone's WiFi hotspot when making the request**

+> > Confirm you have received the ETH tokens by searching your Link account wallet address with the Ropsten testnet block explorer: https://ropsten.etherscan.io .

 ### API project setup in Link

 > 1. In Link, open up the setting dropdown menu and select *`New Project`* which starts the new project wizard.